Downloads Butler

 Already have a Downloads folder with 847 items and one mysterious .zip from 2021?
 Rescue is for that.

 Rescue helps organize files that were downloaded before Downloads Butler was installed.
-Preview the cleanup, apply it when ready, and keep a safer path back.
+Preview the cleanup, keep subfolders excluded by default, and avoid treating project folders like loose paperwork.

 Read more about Rescue Your Downloads Folder